ros2/ros2_documentation/source/Tutorials/Advanced/Recording-A-Bag-From-Your-Own-Node-CPP.rst

     ros2 run bag_recorder_nodes data_generator_node

-Wait for 30 seconds or so, then terminate the node with ``ctrl-c``.
+Wait for 30 seconds or so, then terminate the node with :kbd:`ctrl-c`.
 Next, play back the created bag.

 .. code-block:: console